BenjaminMichaelis/WSU-EECS-UndergraduateResearch/documents/DesignDocument.md

    credentials when logging in a user.
 It also interacts with the controller component by getting the user input from LoginForm and registration form

+   a) Register Route:
+      This route is used for registering new users to the database.
+It first checks if there is already a logged in user and returns that user to the main index page if the current_user exists.
+If there is no logged in user yet, the route understands the user would like to create an account and creates an instance of the registration form and renders it on the page for them to fill out.
+Once filled out successfully, the route will then add the new user to the database and commit it.
+Lastly, it will flash them the message that their account was created successfully and redirect them to the login page.

+   b) Login Route:
+      This route is used for loging in users to the webapp.
+It first checks if there is already a logged in user and returns that user to the main index page if the current_user exists.
+If there is no logged in user yet, the route will create in an instance of the login form and render it on the screen for the user to fill out.
+Once filled out successfully, the route will then set the current_user equal to the user credentials filled out in the login form to complete the log in process.
+Lastly, a message will be flashed on the screen to notify that they are logged in and will also remind them to complete their account by filling in the rest of the non-mandatory information in the account page.
+Once it flashes the message, the route redirects the user to the main index page and they are successfully logged in.

+   c) Logout Route:
+      This route is used for logging out users from the webapp.
+If this route is being used, then it simply runs the logout_user() function built into flask which essentially unlinks the current_user from the credentials that was previously used to log in.
+And once that is complete, there will be no logged in user on the webapp so the route will then redirect the user to the login screen.

 3. Errors \
    Handles either 404 or 500 errors.
 Interacts with the models subsystem by rolling back the database when a 500 error is thrown.